ryankurte/rust-ptouch/README.md

 ### Utility

-Install with `cargo install rust-ptouch` or grab the latest release [here](https://github.com/ryankurte/rust-ptouch/releases/latest).
+Install with `cargo install ptouch` or grab the latest release [here](https://github.com/ryankurte/rust-ptouch/releases/latest).

 The utility supports a set of basic subcommands: